Collection:

 We have listed some of the dietary factors that are most likely to cause gas:

-• Carbonated drinks, especially when carbonated.
+• Carbonated drinks, especially when they are carbonated.

 • Fibre supplements